-Hormonal assav
+Hormonal assay

 At the end of the experiment, blood samples were collected via cardiac puncture from all rats.
 Serum was then separated and stored at -20°C until the hormonal assay.
-Serum levels of total insulin and glucagon were determined by ELISA (Enzyme-linked Immune-sorbent Assay) by Micallef et al.(1995).
-The desired number of coated wells was properly secured in the holder and 100μl of standards, specimens, and controls was dispensed into appropriate wells.
-It was thoroughly mix for 30seconds and incubated at room temperature (18-25°C) for 60 minutes.
+Serum levels of total insulin and glucagon concentrations were determined byELISA (Enzyme-linked Immune-sorbent Assay) by Micallefet al. (1995).
+The desired number of coated wells was properly secured in the holder and 100μl of standards, specimens, and controls was dispense into appropriate wells.
+It was thoroughly mix for 30seconds and incubated at room temperature $(18-25^{\circ}C)$ for 60 minutes.
 The incubated mix was removed by flicking plate contents into a waste container.
-The microtiter well was rinse and flick 5 times with distilled or deionized water.
-The wells was stroked sharply onto absorbent paper or towels to remove all residual water droplets, then 100μl of TMB reagent was dispense into each well and mixed gently for 10 seconds.
-The for reaction was finally stopped by the addition of 100μl of stop solution to each well and mixed gently for another 30seconds.
+The microtiter well was rinse and flick 5 times with distilled or deionized water droplets, then 100μl of TMB reagent was dispense into each well andmixed gently for 10 seconds.
+The reaction was finally stoped by the addition of 100μl of stop solution to each well and mixed gently for another 30seconds.
 The absorbance was then read at 450nm with a microtiter well reader within 15 minutes